Charlotte, Raleigh, and Greensboro 2–4 unit stock — landlord-friendly NC law supports per-door NOI for DSCR refi.

 Tools and related North Carolina programs

-- DSCR Loans North Carolina — parent market hub
+- DSCR Loans North Carolina — 4.5% flat tax and Mecklenburg/Wake MF rules

-- Hard money lenders North Carolina — bridge and acquisition
+- Hard money lenders North Carolina — bungalow duplex bridge before refi

 Ready to move on North Carolina multi-family?
 Pre-qualify for dscr loans · (833) 264-7776